Under the localisation section of J2Store dashboard, the following options would be available:

 Refer the image below.

-You can add new units, if you need, as illustrated below.
+If your desired length unit is not available on the above list, you can add new units, if you need, as illustrated below.

 By default, J2Store adds the most commonly used weight measurements.
 If you require more measurement units, you can add here.